 “I consider myself incredibly blessed to have such a loyal clientele base,” says Butera.
 “New clients are wonderful, but nothing feels better than when someone is so ecstatic with our work that they come back to us over and over again.
 It’s the greatest compliment we could receive!”

-Though that’s not to say all second-home projects are with existing customers: “I love when a customer who has come to one of my showrooms for the first time, and we get a project from that experience,” he says.
+Though that’s not to say all second-home projects are with existing customers: “I love when a customer who has come to one of my showrooms for the first time and we get a project from that experience.”

 Even when he’s worked with the client before, Butera says he makes sure to view each project with fresh eyes.
 “Of course I am always thrilled when a client approaches us to do their second home, but I never like to repeat myself—even if they are so happy with their primary residence,” he says.
 “I always push them to a new level with fresh design ideas and new inspirations.”